 - While speaking, avoid activities like smoking or chewing that make lip reading difficult.

 - Speak at a natural pace and volume level.

 - Try to reduce background noise.
 Even people who wear hearing aids may have difficulty hearing in noisy situations.

 The holidays often provide the perfect opportunity for a heartfelt family discussion about health concerns.
 Recognizing the causes and types of hearing loss can help pinpoint the problem, and rule out other medical issues.

 Avoid unnecessary frustrations this Holiday season.
 Make your appointment by simply visiting our Contact Us page to request a free hearing test.
-At Advanced Tech Hearing Aid Centers, we look forward to helping make your season free from struggles with hearing loss and full of joy.
+We look forward to helping make your season free from struggles with hearing loss and full of joy.

 Check out our E brochure here: advancedtechhearingaidcenters.ebrochure